thestonedape/thestonedape/README.md

 - 🌱 Also worked on **QML**

+- 📫 Due to capitalism **I also happen to be a React Native developer**

 - 📝 I regularly write articles on [nishant69.medium.com](nishant69.medium.com)

 - 📫 How to reach me **thelemonmusk@gmail.com**